akyoto/q/docs/readme.md

 ## Security

-Recent events such as the `xz` backdoor and several attacks on `npm` have shown that supply chain attacks continue to grow in frequency and impact.
+Recent incidents such as the `xz` backdoor and attacks on the `npm` ecosystem have shown that supply chain attacks remain one of the software industry's biggest security challenges.

-Q reduces these risks by enforcing a strict permissions model, ensuring that external dependencies operate with the least privilege necessary.
-Access to sensitive resources such as the network or the file system must be explicitly declared in a module's definition, preventing unexpected or hidden behaviors.
-Any change in a module's permissions automatically requires review during updates, making it harder for malicious code to slip through unnoticed.
+Q helps mitigate these risks by enforcing the principle of least privilege.
+Every module must explicitly declare which sensitive resources it requires, such as network or file system access.
+Any permission changes become part of the review process during updates, making unexpected behavior much more visible.
+If `leftpad` suddenly requests access to `net`, that should immediately raise suspicion.

+While this cannot eliminate supply chain attacks entirely, it significantly reduces the chances of your system being compromised.

 Q also hardens executables at the binary level:

 - All executables are built as position-independent executables (PIE) with dynamic base addresses so that an attacker can't use precalculated addresses.
+- The call stack where return addresses are located is isolated from the regular memory stack, eliminating an entire class of control-flow attacks.
 - The W^X (write xor execute) policy is enforced for all memory pages: memory can be writable or executable, but never both.

 ## Syntax